Gemaur01/Hospital-Records-2021-2024-Analysis/README.md

 - Average length of stay by condition
 - Cost analysis by age group and gender
 - Treatment utilization patterns
-- Resource consumption across patient groups
+- Resource consumption across patient age groups
 - High-cost patient identification

 ---

 # 📈 Key Findings

-- Hospital admissions increased steadily from 2021 to 2024, indicating recovery in hospital utilization following the COVID-19 period.
+- Hospital admissions increased steadily from 2021 to 2023 and declined in 2024.
+- The senior patients accounted for majority of hospital admissions, suggesting that healthcare demand was higher among them.
+- Alzhimer's disease and Skin infection are the medical conditions that accounted for majority of hospital admissioin,         indicating that these medical conditions place the greatest burden on hospital services.
-- Diabetes and hypertension accounted for a significant proportion of patient admissions.
+- Cancer and Chronic Kidney Disease accounted for a significant rise in revenue.
-- Length of stay was strongly associated with hospitalization costs.
+- Length of stay was not strongly associated with hospitalization costs.
-- Older patients incurred higher average hospitalization costs than younger patients.
+- Senior patients incurred higher hospitalization costs than younger patient.
-- Long-stay patients generated a substantial share of hospital revenue.
-- Certain treatments were associated with shorter hospital stays and lower average costs, indicating higher operational efficiency.
+- Medication and sugery were performed more frequenlty than other treatments, reflecting the prevalence of specific medical    conditions.

 ---